andrija-djurovic/PDtoolkit/README.md

     ## NULL

 For more examples check help page `?segment.vld`.
-After decision on the final model, analysis usually transforms model probabilities into scaled scores and form the rating scale.
+After decision on the final model, analysts usually transform model probabilities into scaled scores and form the rating scale.
 Next example presents how these two tasks can be accomplished using `PDtoolkit` and `monobin` package.